silnrsi/font-alkalami/documentation/source/developer.md

 ---
 title: Alkalami - Developer information
-fontversion: 1.300
+fontversion: 2.000
 ---

-In a future version of Alkalami, we plan to split Alkalami Regular and Alkalami Light into two separate font families.
+Alkalami Light is no longer a part of this font project.
+Alkalami Light has become a new font called [Ruwudu Regular](https://github.com/silnrsi/font-ruwudu).

 Alkalami Regular will stay the same.
-Alkalami Light will become Ruwudu Regular.
-Future versions of this font will remove non Unicode compliant solutions.

 ## Welcome font developers!